 For many of us, a power wash across the Main Street face edges close to wonder.

 But as exciting as Kapell’s idea is, any miracle on Main Street for Roosevelt Island must deal with the failure of Shops On Main, a flop managers Hudson Related denies.

-But look at the near permanent “Available” signs filling windows where goods might be.
+But look at the near-permanent “Available” signs filling windows where goods might be.
 Look at the absence of foot traffic.
-And Red Buses shuttling by, evading the few businesses holding on.
+And Red Buses shuttle by, evading the few businesses holding on.